CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 # Lab Exercise 1
-## Launch the First EC2 Instance (e.g. Launch Pad EC2)
+## Launch the First EC2 Instance (e.g. Launch Pad EC2).
+This is going to be used to execute all the steps needed for installation.

 In this exercise you will use the [AWS Management Console](https://aws.amazon.com/console/) to launch the first EC2 instance that will be used to clone two Github repositories and create the EKS cluster in the next lab step.

 This EC2 instance will be referenced in the lab steps as the 'Launch Pad EC2'.

 You will need to use an existing AMI image named **LPAD-EKS-AL2-AMI** and located in the AWS region that you are working in: